Let’s Talk Lows

 Learn how to adjust your closed-loop insulin pump for any type of exercise with type 1 diabetes -- especially endurance training!MORE

-How to Adjust Your Basal Rates for Endurance Exercise Training
+How to Adjust Your Insulin Rates for Endurance Training

-Adjusting your insulin doses while training for an endurance sport is a careful and personal process.
-Here are some tips to help you along the way!MORE- Read more: Exercising with Diabetes
+How you adjust your insulin rates for endurance training is a careful and personal process.
+Here are some tips to help you along the way!MORE

 Mental Health + Hypoglycemia